 Cognition in Older Adults

-- Examining discrepancies in informant and subject report of daily functioning in healthy older adults and those with MCI.
+- Exploring associations between depression, cognition, and everyday functioning in healthy older adults and those with mild cognitive impairment or dementia.

 We are conducting studies looking at the psychometric properties of popular neuropsychological and psychological tests.
+Several of these studies are focused on performance validity tests.
 Some of this research involves using archival clinical data from the Psychological Services Center and Jefferson Neurobehavioral Group and data collection at the Baton Rouge Clinic.
 Current projects include:

-- Examining associations between measures of noncredible performance and self-report in clinical and forensic settings.
+- Examining associations between measures of noncredible performance and the MMPI-2-RF in clinical settings.

 - Exploring the validity of existing neuropsychological measures in diverse clinical samples.

 - Examining psychometric properties of self-report measures across the lifespan.